ETHZ-RobotX/smb_mission_planner/README.md

 Currently, we provide you with a `TwistMission` and `WaypointMission` (see the files in `src/smb_mission_planner/mission`), which implements the following:

 - Waypoints are set one by one, in the order they were defined in each mission in the `yaml` config file.
-- If the robot is unable to reach a waypoint, will abort the mission.
+- If the robot is unable to reach a waypoint, it will abort the mission.
 - A waypoint is reached if the xy-position and the yaw-angle are within a certain tolerance.
 - If it cannot find the start of a mission, it will abort it.